So, you decided you are going vegan for the animals.

 What Can I Do About It?

-Conversations that quickly go south could be a result of the other person believing you are attacking their beliefs.
+Conversations that quickly go south could be because the other person believes you are attacking their beliefs or judging them.

 One strategy to help preserve these relationships is to lead by example rather than preach.
 If someone wants to hear about your vegan journey, share in a compassionate way.